Communicating sustainability solutions

 - Sustainable Canada Dialogues scholars penned an open letter to the Right Honourable Justin Trudeau, with recommendations for Canada's way forward to the Paris 2015 Climate Conference.

-- The scholars also wrote to the Premiers in advance of the Premiers' Summit on Climate Change in Quebec in April 2015.
+- The scholars wrote to the Premiers in advance of the Premiers' Summit on Climate Change in Quebec in April 2015.

-- In April 2015, the Ontario-based scholars also wrote to Premier Kathleen Wynne of Ontario, in response to the province's introduction of carbon pricing.
+- In April 2015, the Ontario-based scholars wrote to Premier Kathleen Wynne of Ontario, in response to the province's introduction of carbon pricing.

 Expanding on the conclusions coming out of a workshop initiated by Sustainable Canada Dialogues, scholars from New Brunswick, Newfoundland, Quebec and Ontario produced a white paper identifying key goals and priorities for action on energy from the perspective of Eastern Canada.